bwalex/docker_boss/README.md

  - influx: The influx module can collect statistics from per-container cgroups on a regular interval, including CPU usage, memory usage, etc, and post the data to an InfluxDB instance.

-The pluggable design of DockerBoss, alongside the flexibility offered by the default modules, makes it possible to adapt DockerBoss to a large number of different use cases and scenarios, without being tied down to one particular convention as others do.
+The pluggable design of DockerBoss, alongside the flexibility offered by the default modules, as well as the use of a Ruby DSL (allowing arbitrary ruby code), makes it possible to adapt DockerBoss to a large number of different use cases and scenarios, without being tied down to one particular convention as others do.

 ## Installation